tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 CHANGE NOTE: These definitions have been developed in {{?I-D.ietf-teas-yang-te}}, {{?I-D.ietf-teas-yang-path-computation}} and {{?I-D.ietf-teas-yang-l3-te-topo}} and are quite mature: {{?I-D.ietf-teas-yang-te}} and {{?I-D.ietf-teas-yang-path-computation}} in particular are in WG Last Call and some definitions have been moved to this document as part of WG LC comments resolution.

-RFC Editor: remove the CHANGE NOTEs above and this note
+RFC Editor: remove the CHANGE NOTE above and this note

 ## Requirements Notation